hipache/hipache/lib/drivers/README.md

 You SHOULD implement the `create` and `add` methods to ease testing.

-You MAY additionnally implement the `destructor()` method if you want to do some cleanup/closing when we shutdown workers.
+You MAY additionally implement the `destructor()` method if you want to do some cleanup/closing when we shutdown workers.

 Obviously, you might require additional dependencies - don't add them here, but instead try / catch your require and log some information about what the user need to install to have your thing run.